illmet/Frequency/README.md

 The goal of the project is to arrive at a more precise formulation of frequency and evaluate current stopword removal methods in regards to their applicability and efficiency with everyday texts on social media.

 ## TODO:
-- [x] Implement basic crawling funcionality
+- [x] Implement basic crawling
-- [ ] Improve to include custom timeframes
+- [ ] Improve to include custom timeframes, search string criteria
+- [ ] Include the sleep and checking for appropriate posts
+- [ ] Create the full preprocessing procedure
-- [ ] Preprocess textual data
+- [ ] Add comments (optional)

 ## Installation